openrunbook/openrunbook/README.md

 Open Runbook is a public runbook for operating modern software systems.
 Modern software systems are complex and take a lot of tribal knowledge to run.
 Open Runbook aims to be a place to capture document some of that tribal knowledge.
 If you are running an open source software, open runbook can be a starting point for effectively running the service.

 # Goal
 The goal of OpenRunbook project is to provide a starting point for your runbooks.
 However, since runbooks look at specific metrics we would also provide sample dashboards and configs.
-Every environment is a special snowflake so our runbook will not be a drop in replacement for your environment, but aims to be a better than avrage starting point on which your internal runbook can be based on.
+Every environment is a special snowflake so our runbook will not be a drop in replacement for your environment, but aims to be a better than average starting point on which your internal runbook can be based on.

 # Repo Organization